 - If alternator bad replace, else replace battery.

 - If you hear clicking and have power, check starter/solenoid.
 (Try tapping on the starter with a wrench a couple times.
 This sometime can be a temporary fix to free up the locked solenoid which often locks and won’t engage.
 Replace Starter or solenoid with known good remand or OEM model..

-put a node light or meter on injector #1 to see that the ECM is sending injector pulse.
+- Injector pulse: Put a node light or meter on injector #1 to see that the ECM is sending injector pulse.
 If not pull ECM and look and smell for burns.

-check for spark at plugs, check the following if applies to your vehicle: distributor (coil, igniter, crank angle sensor, cam sensor), relay, ecu
+- Spark to plugs: Check for spark at plugs, check the following if applies to your vehicle: distributor (coil, igniter, crank angle sensor, cam sensor), relay, ecu

-- fuel/fuel pump reference
+- Fuel/fuel pump reference